Table of Contents

 Formwork (also called falsework, centring and shuttering) may be defined as the timber or other materials which are used to form moulds into which concrete is poured at site.
-There are 3 types of formwork that are briefly explained below.

-Following are the requirements of good formwork:
+The following are the requirements of good formwork:

 a.
 It should be adequately strong.